 Management of inventory and our supply chain.
-We maintain an average of 95,000 SKUs per location and over 245,000 SKUs through our e-commerce platforms.
+We offer an extensive assortment, which at its peak, averages more than 95,000 SKUs in stores and over 245,000 SKUs through our e-commerce platforms, across Creative Product categories.
 The high number of SKUs required to support our business as well as the need to introduce new products and manage seasonality create complexity in our operations.
 We also sometimes experience long lead times for manufacture and delivery of our products, particularly those that we source directly from foreign suppliers, which further increases inventory carrying costs.
 The ability to effectively forecast product demand, maintain a high number of vendor relationships and order volume, replenish and allocate product and manage distribution and logistics are all critical to our success.
 Issues with any of these processes could result in lost sales or excess inventories which would have a negative impact on our results of operations.